Multimedia artwork by Belinda Subraman

 Guys like him paid just to be seen with Mitch at a popular eatery after the bars closed.
 That sounds like fiction, yet such is why the military drafted males still living with parents—get 'em before they learn otherwise.
 Naïfs of patriarchy were easy prey in the Bar Kafka.

 We'd glimpse one another at midnight eateries as I dated her peers and she mine.
-During rare lulls in Bar Kafka, she'd ease dolphin thighs onto stool next to mine for verbal sparring—without requiring that I buy her teawater.
+During rare lulls in Bar Kafka, she'd ease dolphin thighs onto stool next to mine for verbal sparring—without requiring I buy her teawater.

 "Why do you watch me?" she said, pretending she didn't know why.